|Guide||♦||7 Triplogs||0 Topics|

-Geologically, they are comprised of igneous volcanic (dacite) and extrusive volcanic (rhyodacite) flows.
-The geologic survey of the area makes no distinction between the two, so until someone provides further explanation, I'm going with red/brown rock and grey/white rock.
+Geologically, they are comprised of igneous volcanic (Dacite) and extrusive volcanic (Rhyodacite) flows.
+The geologic survey of the area makes no distinction between the two, so until someone provides a further explanation, I'm going with red/brown rock and grey/white rock.

-The flora that is found along the route is typical Upper Sonoran Desert.
-Saguaro, Barrel, Cholla, and Buckhorn cacti, along with Agave, Ocotillo, Catclaw, and Sage dominate the slopes.
-The washes harbor Palo Verde, Mesquite, and Ironwood.
+The flora that is found along the route is typical of the Upper Sonoran Desert.
+Saguaro, Barrel Cactus, Buckhorn Cholla, Agave, Ocotillo, Catclaw Acacia, and Sage, dominate the slopes.
+The washes harbor Paloverde, Mesquite, and Ironwood.

 Fauna is also typical of the area, with Wild Burros often seen (or heard), along with free-range cattle and their patties.
 The strong smell of what was most likely Mountain Lion urine greeted me at the base of White Picacho on one of my trips as well.

 The trailhead is located at the end of North Castle Hot Springs Road, where the remains of a mining operation, including several shafts, are all that is left.
-The Golden Slipper lode gold mine can be seen just south east of the turnoff, and the area is known for an abundance of surface gold, so keep your eyes peeled.
+You can see the Golden Slipper lode gold mine just southeast of the turnoff, and the area is known for an abundance of surface gold, so keep your eyes peeled.

 When you reach the saddle, you have several options.

 When you're ready to head back, drop down the way you came to the soft saddle, where you should head due east down the drainage to the dirt-bike trail at 33.96707 N -112.50171 W. Take this south (right) along rolling hills back to the trailhead.
-There are a few spurs on your left, but if you stay right and on the more traveled path, you should be fine.
+There are a few spurs on your left, but you should be fine if you stay right and on the more traveled path.